Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 This function also accepts several arguments:

-1. A seed variable that enables us to create reproducible data sets.
+1. A `seed` variable that enables us to create reproducible data sets.
 2. the number of rows that we want.
 3. Five functions that create tenure, spend, and ticket usage
 4. Two functions that help assign renewal
 5. A renewal argument that will produce a column indicating if the account renewed.

-If you want to see the code that this function uses, you can use the following command:
+If you want to see the code that this function uses, you can use the following command (Assuming you installed the package):

 ```r